 From manufacturing, to banking, to e-commerce, to health care services, technology is increasingly central to many jobs.
 Manufacturing, for example, has shifted to more advanced, computer-assisted production, replacing the manual labor force with automation on the shop floor.
-To remain viable, workers in manufacturing facilities must now have a technical skill or tradebased skill that machines cannot adequately perform, such as knowledge of mechanical and electrical engineering processes, the ability to work with computerized systems and read and write machine programming code, and the ability to operate automated manufacturing systems.12 nationwide of all occupation groups between 2008 and 2018.13 But workers often need post-secondary education to capitalize on this technology and the accompanying jobs.
-In California, more than three-quarters of STEM job openings until 2016 will require postsecondary education and half of the expected openings will require bachelor's degrees.14
+To remain viable, workers in manufacturing facilities must now have a technical skill or tradebased skill that machines cannot adequately perform, such as knowledge of mechanical and electrical engineering processes, the ability to work with computerized systems and read and write machine programming code, and the ability to operate automated manufacturing systems.

+And jobs that are heavily reliant on technology are growing fast.
+STEM jobs are expected to have the third-fastest rate of growth nationwide of all occupation groups between 2008 and 2018.
+But workers often need post-secondary education to capitalize on this technology and the accompanying jobs.
+In California, nine out of every ten STEM jobs in 2018 will require postsecondary education and seven of every ten will require bachelor's degrees.